Orange County Medical Malpractice Attorney

 When you get sick or have a medical condition that needs attention, you go to the doctor or hospital to seek treatment.
 You don’t expect to get worse as a result of the healthcare professional or facility’s negligence.
 Unfortunately, mistakes and errors can happen in any profession.
 When it happens in the medical profession, it can be dangerous and even deadly for the patient.

-With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego and Riverside, our lawyers represent victims of medical malpractice across Southern California.
-If you or a loved one was injured because of medical malpractice, contact the Irvine malpractice attorneys at 949-727-9300
+With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego, and Riverside, our lawyers represent victims of medical malpractice across Southern California.
+If you or a loved one was injured because of medical malpractice, contact the California Medical Malpractice Lawyer at 949-727-9300

 What is Medical Malpractice?

 Medical malpractice takes place when a healthcare provider (such as a hospital, doctor, nurse or other medical professional) provides treatment that falls below the accepted standard of care in the community, putting the patient at further risk of injury and even death.
 In other words, if a healthcare professional fails to act where others in a similar situation with similar training would have, the individual or facility may be liable for any resulting injuries and other losses.
 In such a case, you would have a medical practice claim.

 You may become the victim of medical malpractice in various ways.
 Below are some common cases of medical malpractice:

 - Improper diagnosis/failure to diagnose, a disease or medical condition.

 - Failure to treat a medical condition appropriately.